Sheryl Sandberg: Little Miss Bossy

 Because if I could venture one final statistic related to upward mobility in the US, just know that the longer a child lives in poverty, the longer they’re expected to remain in poverty throughout the course of their life.
 According to Columbia University’s National Center for Children in Poverty, 45 percent of people who spent at least half of their childhood in poverty were poor at age 35.
 And consider that, according to research by the Economic Mobility Project of the Pew Charitable Trusts, “about 62 percent of Americans (both male and female) raised in the top fifth of incomes stay in the top two-fifths … Similarly, 65 percent born in the bottom fifth stay in the bottom two-fifths” (DeParle, my italics).

 Meaning that, lean in all the fuck you want to, it isn’t going to move you past that increasingly impenetrable barrier to a higher station in life.
-And while I hate sounding like it’s all a futile effort, I’m in fact saying that those efforts to lean in need to be directed toward leaning into and against the economic and political structure that fosters this sort of inequality.
-And that is not hopeless, because it is a battle that can and should be won.
+And while I hate sounding like it’s all a futile effort, I’m in fact saying that those efforts to “lean in” should be directed toward leaning into and against the economic and political structure that fosters this sort of inequality.
+And that is not hopeless because it is a battle that can and should be won.
 And in fact, it is the battle that Martin Luther King Jr. was waging upon his death as part of the Poor People’s Campaign.
 And if Martin Luther King can’t inspire you to think positively, then I, as just another asshole internet video blogger, certainly cannot.